subramanya1702/subramanya1702/README.md

 ###

-<p align="left">✔︎ In depth knowledge in Data Structures and Algorithms<br>✔︎ Highly passionate about system design<br>✔︎ 3+ years experience in building highly scalable web applications</p>
+<p align="left">✔︎ Backend Developer with 3+ years of experience in building highly scalable web applications.<br>✔︎ In-depth knowledge of Data Structures and Algorithms.<br>✔︎ Highly passionate about system design and creating efficient solutions.</p>

 ###